kaiyur0000/House-Price-Prediction/README.md

   3)matplotlib
   4)Bable
   5)Statistics
+  6)Pandas-profiling
+  7)Time,webrowser

 ⚫user inputs for predicting price:-
   1)cityname
   2)no of bhk
   3)total squarefeet area

-⚫once user entered the correct details, the predicted price will display.
+⚫once user entered the correct details, the predicted price will display in 2 Categories :
+    1)For READY-TO-MOVE Houses
+    2)For NOT-READY-TO-MOVE